KylieC-137/PDA-Project/README.md

     //row of if statements (if yall have better ideas then we should do it)
     //we could also just change this function to make the changes directly
     //instead of having another one -- it can still return an int of the rule used (thoughts?)
+    //if rule 7 or 8 are used then we need to output the R rule (i.e. S -> aSb)

     // rule 1
     if (state == "p")